wotakumoe/wotaku/guides/fate/anime.md

 :::

 ## Lord El-Melloi II's Case Files
-This is connected to Fate/stay night cause it has characters and events from that series.
+This is connected to "**Fate/stay night**" cause it has characters and events from that series.

 1. [Lord El-Melloi II's Case Files {Rail Zeppelin} Grace note - A Grave Keeper, a Cat, and a Mage](https://anilist.co/anime/106862/Lord-ElMelloi-IIs-Case-Files-Rail-Zeppelin-Grace-note--A-Grave-Keeper-a-Cat-and-a-Mage/)
 2. [Lord El-Melloi II's Case Files {Rail Zeppelin} Grace note](https://anilist.co/anime/106918/Lord-ElMelloi-IIs-Case-Files-Rail-Zeppelin-Grace-note/)